-Sex as a biological variable.
-The study examined men and women, and sex-dimorphic effects are reported.
-Statistics.
-Statistical analysis and composition of ELISA and FACS data-derived figures were performed using GraphPad Prism 8.
+Statistical analysis and composition of ELISA and FACS data derived figures were performed using GraphPad Prism 8 (GraphPad, La Jolla, CA, USA).
 Data distribution was assessed using the Kolmogorov-Smirnov test.
-Depending on normal distribution or not, 1-way ANOVA (with Holm-Šídák post hoc) or Kruskal-Wallis test (with Dunn post hoc) was chosen for multiple comparisons.
-For 2-group comparisons, 2-tailed t test/Wilcoxon test (depending on data distribution; for paired data sets) or 2-tailed t test/Mann-Whitney t test (depending on data distribution; for unpaired data sets) were used.
-The relationship between 2 variables was examined by simple linear regression analysis.
+Depending on normal distribution or not, ANOVA (with Holm-Sidak's post-hoc) or Kruskal-Wallis test (with Dunn post-hoc) were chosen for multiple comparisons.
+For two-group comparisons, t test/Wilcoxon test (depending on data distribution; for paired datasets) or t test/Mann-Whitney test (depending on data distribution; for unpaired datasets) were used.
+The relationship between two variables was examined by simple linear regression analysis.
 For analysis of contingency tables, Fisher's exact test was applied.
-In all tests, a value of t < 0.05 was considered significant.
+In all tests, a value of p<0.05 was considered significant.

+Study approval

-Study approval.
-The study protocol was approved by the ethics committees of the Charité-Universitäts-medizin Berlin (EA4/188/20), Universitätsmedizin Greifswald (BB 019/21, Greifswald, Germany), and Sachsen-Anhalt (EA7/21, Sachsen-Anhalt, Germany) and carried out in compliance with its guidelines.
+The study protocol was approved by the ethics committee of the Charité-Universitätsmedizin Berlin (EA4/188/20), Universitätsmedizin Greifswald (BB 019/21), and Sachsen-Anhalt (EA7/21) and carried out in compliance with its guidelines.
 All participants provided written informed consent in accordance with the Declaration of Helsinki.

+Data availability

-Data availability.
-All cellular data needed to evaluate the conclusions in the paper are present in the paper or the supplement.
-Values for all data points in the figures can be found in the Supporting Data Values Excel file.
-Requests for materials should be directed to the corresponding author.
+All cellular data needed to evaluate the conclusions in the paper are present in the paper or the Supplementary Materials.
+Values for all data points in the figures can be found in the Supplemental "Supporting Data Values" Excel file.
+Requests for materials should be directed to A.S.